Newton’s Method for Polynomials

 This method will also work for polynomials with repeated roots.
 However, there is no mechanism for finding complex roots.

-Comparison to built-in methods
+Comparison to Built-in Methods

 The code for running these comparisons is below.